How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Conclusion: if you want to play it safe, buy from a trusted source

-In the end, you have to decide whether to take a gamble and buy a camera cheaply from a private seller, which might arrive broken.
-Or play it safe and buy from a reputable seller with good reviews and a 30-day return policy.
+In the end, you have to decide for yourself whether you want to take a gamble and buy a camera cheaply from a private seller, which might arrive broken.
+Or whether you want to play it safe and buy from a reputable seller with good reviews and a 30-day return policy.

 I hope this buying guide has helped you and that you find your dream camera with its help.
 If so, you can support us by purchasing the appropriate accessories (like a battery or any covers) from our shop.
 If you have any further questions, feel free to leave us a comment or write to us on Instagram @ausgeknipst.de